urbandroid-team/dont-kill-my-app/_vendors/xiaomi.md

 ### MIUI 12

-To let your app run in the background, make sure settings for your app look like the following:
+To let your app run in the background, make sure settings for your app look like the following (some

 <div class="img-block">
   <img src="/assets/img/xiaomi/miui12_settings1.jpg">
   <img src="/assets/img/xiaomi/miui12_settings2.jpg">
   <img src="/assets/img/xiaomi/miui12_settings3.jpg">
+  <figcaption> Some options might be missing for your app<br> (depends on the permissions the app needs). </figcaption>

 </div>

 ### MIUI 11